Hold-Krykke-BA/DBD/ExamSpringApplication/readme.md

 - **Postgresql**
     - We have wanted to dive deeper in our understanding of relational databases in this project.
 The post and comments combined with the user interaction is a good way to explore more features, such as functions, procedures and triggers.
 - **Neo4J**
-    - Our initial plan with Neo4J was to use its advanced features such as fraud detection and general efficiency of the database with growing amounts of connected data between users in the form of chat messages and user relationships [neo].
+    - Our initial plan with Neo4J was to use its advanced features such as fraud detection and general efficiency of the database with growing amounts of connected data between users in the form of chat messages and user relationships [neo](#References).

 Other considerations were HBase and MongoDB.
 We decided against MongoDB primarily because it hasn’t been included in our curriculum for this course.
 HBase was decided against since the use case in our project would have been the same as Postgres.
 Due to the size and time constraints of the project we decided that it would be more beneficial to dive deeper in the postgres functionalities rather than adding a third, new database.